duggabe/js-vad/README.md

 * Open your file manager and go to the `~/js-vad folder.

-* Open `Phase_1_test.html` in your browser to see the test page.
+* Open `Phase2_Message_Debug.html` in your browser to see the test page.

-* In the Navigation menu on the left, click one or more versions and then click 'Submit'.
+* In the Navigation menu on the left, click one of the versions and then click 'Submit'.

 * The page should refresh with sections you did not choose hidden.